beakbahama/log/docs/stress.md

 > [!WARNING]
-> This document is an unpublished draft but is likely to undergo only minor enhancements in future updates.
+> - This document is an unpublished draft but is being shared as it already contains useful ideas to consider.
+It needs some refinements and could use some slimming down in some sections and expansion in others.
+> - Questions, comments, or concersn?
+Send an email to m@whomanatee.org

 # You've Likely Heard of PTSD, But Have You Heard of PPSD, PPHD, and PP4K?